martianbandit/Agentic-Coding-Framework/Inspiration.md

-# Project Ideas for Argentic AI Workflow
+# Project Ideas for Agentic AI Workflow

-This file contains a list of project ideas that can be used as starting points for the Argentic AI-Assisted Development Workflow.
+This file contains a list of project ideas that can be used as starting points for the Agentic AI-Assisted Development Workflow.
 Simply copy the core idea description and provide it to the `00_AutoPilot.md` prompt.

 ---